top of page

 • See how places (cities, roads, parks) have been named after the people who colonized them and not the ancestors of the land.
 How can we change that?

-• There are effort to rename parks, roads, and buildings in southern Michigan that bear the name of a civil war general who murdered Indigenous folx.
+• There are efforts to rename parks, roads, and buildings in southern Michigan that bear the name of a civil war general who murdered Indigenous folx.
 Learn more here.

 • Advocate for funding and programs that uplift Native peoples and their communities.